Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 Why?
 Because Enterprise sales are where the big money is.

-And since Udemy is a public company, they constantly need to show revenue growth to please investors and increase their stock price.
+I would have to guess that it's because Udemy is a public company, and they constantly need to show revenue growth to please investors and increase their stock price.

 Low earnings for teachers means less updates